wonseobshin/402Project2-RTL-Compiled-FSM/README.md

 ![New Wave2](https://github.com/wonseobshin/402Project2-RTL-Compiled-FSM/blob/master/wave2.JPG)

+*Second image is an extension of the first*

 When compared to the previously generated (non-mapped) simulation with the same design, we can see that the waves are identical.

 ![Old Wave](https://github.com/wonseobshin/402Project2-RTL-Compiled-FSM/blob/master/non-mapped-wave.JPG)

+*Wave is zoomed out to show all results within one picture*

+*The result is identical to the mapped version*

 Cell Count
 -------------